 Looking for your pot of gold this St. Patrick’s Day?
-Look no further than these DIY white hot chocolate bombs.
-Make these with the kids and then add steaming hot milk to discover a fun pot of gold in your mug!
+Look no further than this white chocolate bomb recipe.
+DIY hot chocolate bombs are so fun to make.
+Make them with the kids and then add steaming hot milk to discover a fun pot of gold in your mug!

 What are Hot Chocolate Bombs?